AdvCol/AdvCol.github.io/get-involved/index.md

 [volunteer]({{ site.baseurl }}{% link get-involved/research-volunteer-form.md %}){:class="cta"}

-In an effort to not keep our volunteers waiting, we review topics and volunteers on a rolling basis, with the aim to impanel a new research jury as soon as we have the right members.
-Our next review cycle ends **30 April 2019**.
-Please sign up before then!

 ### Research Experts

 Are you an expert in [one of the topics]({{ site.baseurl }}{% link get-involved/current-topics.md %}) that we're currently interested in, or a general purpose researcher who can assist us across a variety of topics?
 We'd [love to hear from you.]({{ site.baseurl }}{% link get-involved/research-expert-form.md %})